 - Voice and tone—how a brand communicates via blogs, social media, video, and other forms of marketing

 - Color scheme

 The Three Types of PR: Owned, Paid, and Earned Media

 There are three main types of public relations: owned, paid, and earned media.

-While each category employs different tactics, they all are after the same end goal: forming a positive public image and becoming top of mind with consumers.
+While each category employs different PR tactics, they all are after the same end goal: forming a positive public image and becoming top of mind with consumers.

 Owned media is any type of content a company creates and manages.
 Social media posts, blog posts, and email newsletters are all examples of owned media.